rolandobarajas4/SimpleGame/README.md

 Main main gole with this project is to show how simple is to start o program and some main concepts regarding game development.

-I hope this cloud be useful for you.
+I hope this cloud be useful for you, [here](https://victorcabello.github.io/SimpleGame/) you could find a live demo.